openPMD/openPMD-standard/EXT_ED-PIC.md

       - `energyDensity`: same as `particleEnergy` but divided by `density`
       - `particleCounter`: ignores the shape of a particle and just checks if the position of it "corresponds" to a cell

+  - to store the same quantities as above, but summed for each cell over all particles in all particle species, skip the prefix and use the defined names directly

 Particle Records